stuvusIT/nextcloud/README.md

 ### `nextcloud_config`
 `nextcloud_config` is an object containing the settings for the Nextcloud instance.
 Do not use it to enable/disable apps and/or for setting up ldap.
 The setup of this object is similar to the output of the `php occ config:list` option.
-Under nextcloud_config you should have two objects called `system` and `apps` under those objects you can further objects to describe the configuration as an example setting the trusted domains for Nextcloud.
+Under `nextcloud_config` you should have two objects called `system` and `apps` under those objects you can further describe the configuration as an example setting the trusted domains for Nextcloud.
 ```yml
 nextcloud_config:
   system: